ThelianTech-Studios/CalradiaForge/docs/refactor/testing_strategy.md

 ## Purpose

 CalradiaForge should move from manual/runtime verification toward phased automated coverage, starting with Core behavior that is risky, file-heavy, or easy to regress.
+The strategy also establishes reusable benchmark infrastructure without treating early measurements as the final post-refactor performance baseline.

 ## Current Grounding